About Mary Ann

 Recent Publications by Mary Ann Petersen, LAc

-Mary Ann has had numerous national publications of her articles, including the following published Alternative Medicine online magazine, Take Root magazine, and the Register Guard
+Mary Ann has had numerous national and local publications of her articles, including in Alternative Medicine online magazine, Take Root magazine, and the Register Guard.

 - Should I Consider Acupuncture?